-300 words on a page can sound like a daunting task.
-Changing your mindset from, “How can I get this to 300 words?” to, “What do my clients and potential clients want or need to hear?” can oftentimes change things up enough for many writers to have an easier task at hand .
+1000 words on a page can sound like a daunting task.
+Changing your mindset from, “How can I get this to 1000 words?” to, “What do my clients and potential clients want or need to read?” can oftentimes change things up enough for many writers to have an easier task at hand .
 At the end of the day, Google wants to show nothing but quality content and websites to its users.
 Our job is to provide that quality content on our websites, so that Google can help get our site to our users.
 To help make sure our pages can show up at the top of the search rankings, your goal should be to have no less than 1000 words of text on your pages.